-When it comes to marketing, nothing works better for a brand’s representation, than a recommendation from someone who has experience or practical knowledge of the organisation.
+When it comes to marketing, nothing works better for a brand’s representation, than a recommendation from someone who has experience or practical knowledge of the organization.
 Although this is probably the most effective when coming from an entirely impartial source, employees can also work as reliable advocates for a company and social media is the perfect platform for exercising this.

-In order for employee advocacy to work however, it is important for staff to have confidence in the brand and to have the desire to work to make things better; because after all, if you can’t sell your company to your employees, it’s unlikely you’ll be able to sell it to your customers.
+In order for employee advocacy to work, however, it is vital for staff to have confidence in the brand and to have the desire to work to make things better; because after all, if you can’t sell your company to your employees, it’s unlikely you’ll be able to sell it to your customers.
 For this reason, employee engagement is essential, which can be achieved by making the workplace a positive atmosphere and ensuring your employees are happy.

 An increasing number of firms are adopting this technique to promote their brands; here are three companies who use employee advocacy:

-AT&T, one of the world’s leading communications companies, launched an employee advocacy program called “Social Circle” in 2009, in which they reached out to their social media savvy staff members to become involved in the promotion of the company, using their own social network accounts.
-The launch came as the company recognised the growing benefits of digital communication for marketing and the importance of building a trustworthy and genuine name for themselves.
+AT&T, one of the world’s leading communications companies, launched an employee advocacy program called “Social Circle” in 2009, in which they reached out to their social media savvy staff members to become involved in the promotion of the company, using their social network accounts.
+The launch came as the company recognized the growing benefits of digital communication for marketing and the importance of building a trustworthy and genuine name for themselves.
 As a large percentage of the staff within the organisation were already active on social media, well established social circles of friends or followers had already been formed, meaning the potential for AT&T to reach thousands of people that the organisation may not usually reach; as well as personalising the brand with the voice of employees, as opposed to corporate channels.

 As of February 2014, the results of the program have been good, showing an ROI of an estimated media value of over $1 million; a community of 1533 members, who have produced over 20,000 social media posts and audience engagement is over 400,000.
-They found that people are much more likely to engage in dialogue with employees of the company, than official channels and it gives employees the opportunity to express interesting viewpoints about ongoing matters, increasing engagement and satisfaction within the company.
+They found that people are much more likely to engage in dialogue with employees of the company than official channels and it gives employees the opportunity to express interesting viewpoints about ongoing matters, increasing engagement and satisfaction within the company.

 Another champion of employee advocacy is HP Software (part of Hewlett Packard Enterprises).
-They have really taken the strategy onboard and have over 300 brand ambassadors within the company, of whom work in departments ranging from sales to engineering.
+They have taken the strategy onboard and have over 300 brand ambassadors within the company, of whom work in departments ranging from sales to engineering.

-HP Software have incorporated a publishing platform called Everyone Social into their employee advocacy program, which they chose for its ease of use and provision to accommodate their complex business structure.
+HP Software has incorporated a publishing platform called Everyone Social into their employee advocacy program, which they chose for its ease of use and provision to accommodate their complex business structure.
 Senior Digital Marketing Manager of HP Software, Zealous Wiley, told SocialMedia.org that they “wanted a platform that could support all of our different business units and that advocates could use to share content from anywhere at any time.”

-In the development of HP Software’s employee advocacy program, they recruited individuals who were already active social media users, however extensive training was offered to guide employees through the Everyone Social platform and advice on the best techniques for engaging readers on social media.
-Although some are willing to be advocates of the company, based on their commitment alone, they are considering offering incentives within the company to encourage employees to get on board , such as certification and increased gamification.
+In the development of HP Software’s employee advocacy program, they recruited individuals who were already active social media users; however, extensive training was offered to guide employees through the Everyone Social platform and advice on the best techniques for engaging readers on social media.
+Although some are willing to be advocates of the company, based on their commitment alone, they are considering offering incentives within the company to encourage employees to get on board, such as certification and increased gamification.

 In addition to Redbooks, IBM launched an employee advocacy program called IBM Social Business in May 2014, in which they lined up 200 subject experts from various areas of the business and gave them access to content to be shared share and help them to build an external presence with.
-Similar to the platforms used by AT&T and HP, the software provides material in a virtual hub, that allows members to share and edit the approved information to their chosen channel at a pre-scheduled time; a helpful tool for targeting audiences in different time-zones.
+Similar to the platforms used by AT&T and HP, the software provides material in a virtual hub, which allows members to share and edit the approved information to their chosen channel at a pre-scheduled time; a helpful tool for targeting audiences in different time-zones.
 The software also allows IBM to measure how effective their employee advocacy is with analytics of how many shares occur on social media and the engagement they attract.

 How you can adopt this strategy within your company: